GNOME/gimp/plug-ins/script-fu/test/tests/readme.md

 They may be ordered or have ordered expressions, especially when they test side effects on the Gimp state.

-### Tests are order dependent
+### Tests can be order independent and repeated

-Generally, you cannot run the tests in any order.
+Often, you can run tests in any order and repeat tests, up to a point.
+Then test objects that have accumulated might start to interfere with certain tests.

-The tests may hardcode GIMP ID's that GIMP assigns, thus the test order is also fixed.
+Tests generally should not hardcode GIMP ID's that GIMP assigns.

 In general, run a large test, such as pdb.scm or tinyscheme.scm.
+But you can also run a small test such as layer-new.scm.
+Just be aware that if you run tests in an order of your choice, and if you repeat tests in the same session, you might start to see more errors than on the first run of a test after a fresh start of Gimp.

+### Some tests require a clean install

+Tests of resources may try to create a resource (e.g. brush) that a prior run of the test already created and that was saved by Gimp as a setting.

+For such tests, you may need to test only after a fresh install of Gimp (when the set of resources is the set that Gimp installs.)

 ### The test framework does not name or number tests